 RG:

 - Shall be able to support NSWO authentication (e.g. leveraging the NSWO architectures defined for wireline access in Rel-18 5WWC) using the same permanent identity and credentials for primary authentication in SNPN via NG-RAN and 5GC, and the non-3GPP network (e.g. WLAN or Wireline access network).

+NSWOF:

+- Shall be able to determine access authorisation (or access restrictions) for the UE based on the UE Subscription Data.
+The NSWOF provides the access authorisation to the WLAN or Wireline access network.

 No other impacts in the UE, NG-RAN, and 5GC are identified.